 Arranged thematically this accompanying catalogue traces Rembrandt’s innovation: from evoking a meditative mood, to lighting figures, to creating impact and drama.
 Highlights include ‘The Denial of St Peter’, ‘Pilgrims at Emmaus’ and three of the artist’s most famous images of women: ‘A Woman Bathing in a Stream’, ‘A Woman in Bed’ and ‘Girl at a Window’.

 Published to coincide with an exhibition at Dulwich Picture Gallery, and the celebrations taking place throughout Europe to mark 350 years since the artist’s death (1669), Rembrandt’s Light aims to refresh the way we look at works by this incomparable Dutch Master.

 Authors: Jennifer Scott, Director of Dulwich Picture Gallery, and Helen Hillyard, Assistant Curator at Dulwich Picture Gallery.

-Available in Paperback.
+Available in Hardback only.
 Pages: 158